 - Improved knowledge sharing between new and established staff

 - Accelerated learning and development of mentees

 - Improved support, development and retention of new staff

 - Opportunity to develop networks/ communities of practice

 Is training provided?

-Training and ongoing support is provided by the Teaching and Learning Unit at CIT.
+Training and ongoing support is provided by the Teaching and Learning Unit at MTU.

 Where can I get further information?

 If you would like more information on our Staff Induction Mentoring Programme, informal information sessions are held regularly throughout the academic year so keep an eye out for notification via email, the TLU website news and what’s on sections or on social media.